argoproj/argo-events/docs/eventsources/calendar-catch-up.md

           name: test-configmap
 ```

 Last calender event persisted in configured configmap.
-Multiple events can use
+Same configmap can be
-the same configmap to persist the events.
+used by multiple events configuration.

 ```yaml
 data: